The Tarot is a philosophical system aimed at developing consciousness and finding balance.

 The first descriptions of the Tarot in the form of a card game date back to the early 14th century.
-Recent anthropological research, however, shows that many of the themes, symbols and archetypes depicted on the cards are older than language itself and were passed on by oral traditions from prehistoric times.
+Recent anthropological research, however, shows that many of the themes, symbols and archetypes depicted on the cards are older than language itself.
 This gives us access to the condensed knowledge of centuries of human thinking and experiencing.

 Philosopher of science Ervin László puts it like this: "We as individuals are not immortal, but our experience is.
 The traces of everything we have ever experienced persist, and they can be forever recalled."

-Jung held that, in addition to an individual’s own personal consciousness, he or she is also shaped for a large part by what he called 'the collective unconscious', an area where unconscious universal patterns of ideas are stored.
-Jung called these patterns 'archetypes'.
-Archetypes are possibilities or tendencies we have for developing in a certain way.
-They express themselves in images and symbols that can be found in our dreams, fairy tales, and myths, and are often described in world religions.
+He held that in addition to our own personal (un)consciousness, that develops through our own experience, we are also shaped for a large part by what he called 'the collective unconscious'.
+An area where humanity's unconscious universal patterns of thoughts and emotions are stored.
+In other words, whether we are conscious of it or not, we are all part of the collective and affected by it.
+He called the patterns he discovered in this field 'archetypes'.
+Archetypes show possibilities or tendencies we have for developing in a certain way.
+They express themselves in images and symbols that can also be found in our dreams, fairy tales, and myths, and they are often described in world religions.